sensorario/yagolands-old/KANBAN.md

  * User session must be stored in a sqlite database
  * Use grunt to run tests each time a file change its status
  * User can see the time when building or something else ends
+ * Create a script to run php builtin server
+ * Remove hardcoded port 8000 in the redirection after login
+ * Add Logout feature